tanyaclement/cpcda18.github.io/index.md

 ### Readings

 - Montfort chp.
-9 "Image II"
+8 "Image I"

 - Christen, Kim.
 “Does Information Really Want to be Free?
 Indigenous Knowledge Systems and the Question of Openness.”
 International Journal of Communication 6 (2012), 2870–2893.